parthpatoliya97/GOODCABS-Transportation-and-Mobility/README.md

 Examples:

-Jaipur exceeded trip targets by +13.9%
+Jaipur exceeded trip targets by +13.9% but missed the new passengers by -15%

+Kochi achieved the target trips by 2.43% but missed the target passengers by -2.16%

+Coimbatore is the only city which achieve the taret trips 0.50% and new passengers by 13.52% and but missed the target rating

+Mysore achieved the target trips by 20.28% but missed the passengers by -2.66%

 Lucknow underperformed by –10.7%